lcmiles/lcmiles/README.md

 # 👋 Hi, I'm Logan Miles

 I'm a Cloud Engineering and full-stack development enthusiast with a passion for creative tech projects.
-I recently graduated from the University of Alabama at Birmingham with a Bachelor of Science in Computer Science as part of the Honors Program.
+I recently graduated Magna Cum Laude with Distinguished Honors from the University of Alabama at Birmingham, earning a Bachelor of Science in Computer Science.
 My academic journey gave me a strong foundation in programming languages like Java, Python, and C, and fueled my interests in web development, game development, algorithms, and problem-solving.

 I'm currently working in a Cloud/Site Reliability Engineering Co-Op position at Motion, a subsidiary of Genuine Parts Company.
 Through this role, I’ve developed and maintained a cloud billing dashboard using Google BigQuery and Power BI to improve spending visibility.
 I've also written Terraform infrastructure-as-code and developed Python scripts interacting with various Google Cloud APIs.
 This hands-on experience continues to sharpen my skills in cloud infrastructure, automation, and data analysis.